Exploring Large Language Models for Detecting Mental Disorders: Data

 In addition, we used a corpus of subjects' comments on the COVID-19 pandemic situation~\citep{medvedeva2021lexical}.
 Subjects were asked to complete a series of questionnaires and write a free-form commentary describing their attitudes towards the world situation around the pandemic and self-isolation.
 Among the questionnaires used was the SCL-90-R symptom questionnaire~\citep{derogatis1983scl}, the anxiety scale from which was used to form 2 groups: the healthy group, with an anxiety scale score below the 33rd percentile, and the pathology group, with an anxiety scale score above the 66th percentile.
-The label AC (Anxiety-Covid) is used hereafter to describe this dataset.
 To the best of our knowledge, no classification experiments have been performed on this data before.